PrakharSinha21/E-commerce-Delivery-Analytics/README.md

   - What is the revenue contribution of the top 10 customers?

 - **Order Analysis:**
   - What is the total number of orders placed?
-  - Which are the peak order hours?
-  - How do refund rates vary by product category?
+  - How do delivery time vary by product category?

 - **Delivery Performance:**
   - What is the average delivery time?